aaronklaser/hottowel-materials/README.md

-# Adventure
+# HotTowel Materials

-**Generated from HotTowel Angular**
+**Generated from HotTowel Angular and Angular Materials**

 >*Opinionated Angular style guide for teams by [@john_papa](//twitter.com/john_papa)*

->More details about the styles and patterns used in this app can be found in my [Angular Style Guide](https://github.com/johnpapa/angularjs-styleguide) and my [Angular Patterns: Clean Code](http://jpapa.me/ngclean) course at [Pluralsight](http://pluralsight.com/training/Authors/Details/john-papa) and working in teams.
+>More details about the patterns used in this app can be found in John Papa's [Angular Style Guide](https://github.com/johnpapa/angularjs-styleguide) and [Angular Patterns: Clean Code](http://jpapa.me/ngclean) course at [Pluralsight](http://pluralsight.com/training/Authors/Details/john-papa) and working in teams.

+>No moreover boring overused Bootstrap.
+Styling used in this app is [Angular Materials](https://material.angularjs.org/latest/layout/introduction) based on [Google Material Design](https://www.google.com/design/spec/material-design/introduction.html).

+**Coming Soon: Firebase features like Chat and Facebook intergrations

 ## Prerequisites